Skip to content

 test cases with parameters

-Now that we have the test case added to the set, we need schedule the test set for execution by filling in the following fields:
+Now that we have the test case added to the set, we need to schedule the test set for execution by filling in the following fields:

 scheduling